TeamAustria/writeups/2024-justctf/piggy.md

 > [!NOTE]
 > Major credits to [Dominik](https://github.com/Dominilk) and [Neverbolt](https://github.com/Neverbolt), but also [lavish](https://github.com/lavish) and [ar0x](https://github.com/ar0x4) who contributed to the solution.

-Starting off, we inspected the provided code which appears to be a `perl` application using `Template Toolkit`. <br/>
+Starting off, we inspected the provided code which appeared to be a `perl` application using `Template Toolkit`. <br/>
 ```perl
 use strict;
 use warnings;